Do I Have Anger Issues? Mental Health & Anger Management

 Violence and abuse are other signs and symptoms often related to anger management problems.
 These kinds of actions can have serious repercussions and are health-risk behaviors that could end up hurting someone.

-By recognizing the problem head-on, you may give yourself the chance to grow and heal.
-If you often react impulsively when you experience anger, you may have certain emotional anger triggers that you might seek help by consulting with a counselor.
+By recognizing, accepting, and addressing an anger problem head-on, you can give yourself the chance to grow and heal.
+If you often react impulsively when you experience anger and have a difficult time controlling it, you may have certain emotional anger triggers.

 As with any emotional response, you can learn the best strategies to help you when you’re feeling an elevated sense of anger.
 For people with anger challenges, this often means taking a “cooling off” period.
 This can be in the form of separating yourself physically from the situation that’s causing tension or taking some deep breaths.
 Depending on how serious your emotional response is, this may take more or less time.